 If a pregnant mother contracts the illness in the first trimester, the infant is at risk of developing Congenital Rubella Syndrome (CRS).
 This can lead to :

 - Growth problems

 Between 50-90% of all infants born to mothers who had rubella develop CRS.

-With a recent resurgence in cases of measles throughout Europe there have been concerns as to the efficacy of the trivalent measles, mumps, rubella (MMR) vaccine and whether we are using the optimum dosing schedule.
-If this were the case we would expect to see a concomitant rise in cases of both mumps and rubella, mirroring the rise in measles.
+With a recent resurgence in cases of measles throughout Europe, there have been concerns about the efficacy of the trivalent measles, mumps, rubella (MMR) vaccine and whether we are using the optimum dosing schedule.
+If this were the case, we would expect to see a concomitant rise in cases of both mumps and rubella, mirroring the rise in measles.

-Surveillance data from Béraud et al suggests that there is a link between those areas with a higher incidence of measles and higher rates of mumps and rubella, but this is due to lack of vaccine uptake.
+Surveillance data from Béraud et al. suggests a link between those areas with a higher incidence of measles and higher rates of mumps and rubella, but this is due to a lack of vaccine uptake.
 The first live, attenuated rubella vaccine was licensed in 1969.